mithileshtipkari/Lottery-smart-contract-UI/README.md

 # Lottery-smart-contract-UI
-Lottery Smart Contract UI showcases basic UI to interact with deployed Lottery contract
+This website let's you enter into Lottery System(Smart Contract deployed on Rinkeby network).
+The manager of Lottery contract will pick the winner and money will be transfered to winner's address.